 Because of many things, Somerset is a great place for families with children to consider.
 First of all, many other families with children live here, making Somerset a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Somerset has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Somerset’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Somerset is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Somerset doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Somerset is a pretty powerful place.
 56.25% of the adults in Somerset have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.